microsoft/nni/docs/en_US/TrainingService/RemoteMachineMode.md

 ## Remote machine requirements

-* It only supports Linux as remote machines, and [system specification](../Tutorial/Installation.md#linux) is same as NNI local mode.
+* It only supports Linux as remote machines, and [linux part in system specification](../Tutorial/Installation.md) is same as NNI local mode.

 * Follow [installation](../Tutorial/Installation.md) to install NNI on each machine.

 * Make sure remote machines meet environment requirements of your trial code.
-If the default environment does not meet requirements of the trial code, the setup script can be added into command parameter of NNI config.
+If the default environment does not meet the requirements, the setup script can be added into command parameter of NNI config.

 * Make sure remote machines can be accessed through SSH from the machine which runs `nnictl` command.
 It supports both password and key authentication of SSH.
-For advanced usages, please refer to [Experiment Config Reference](../Tutorial/ExperimentConfig.md#machineList).
+For advanced usages, please refer to [machineList part of configuration](../Tutorial/ExperimentConfig.md).

+* Make sure the NNI version on each machine is consistent.

 ## Run an experiment